SmingHub/Sming/Sming/Libraries/OtaUpgradeMqtt/samples/Upgrade/README.rst

 ------------

 This example demonstrates how you can create an application that updates its firmware Over The Air (OTA) using the MQTT protocol.
-This application uses :component:`OtaUpgradeMqtt` and follows the recommended versioning principles.
+This application uses :library:`OtaUpgradeMqtt` and follows the recommended versioning principles.

 Based on :envvar:`ENABLE_OTA_ADVANCED` the firmware data can be either without any encoding or be signed and encrypted.